It’s Memorial Day and like any other patriotic holiday, your customers will be inclined to fly their American flag.

 McKay says that one of his lighting jobs started after two police officers stopped at a home and let a client know that their American flag needed to be illuminated at night.

 “It scared this customer enough for them to call us and then they wanted more lighting,” McKay says.
-“If I had to guess, I’d say half of people know about it and half of people don’t, and since it’s generally not enforced, it might be less than that.”
+“If I had to guess, I’d say half of the people know about it and half of the people don’t, and since it’s generally not enforced, it might be less than that.”